The Downside to Employees Not Clocking Out

 According to Fair Labor Standards; employers must compensate employees for the hours that they worked; regardless of whether they forgot to clock in or out.
 The FLSA states that the responsibility of maintaining accurate timesheets for staff members ultimately falls on the employers.

-While this is one reason that many companies are making the switch to web-based time tracking software, for companies that are still using traditional methods of time tracking; such as manual time sheets, or hand punch time clock software that require an employee to punch in and out; an employee that forgets to clock out can cause a world of hassle.
+While this is one reason that many companies are making the switch to web-based time tracking software, not everyone is making the leap.
+For companies that are still using traditional methods of time tracking (such as manual time sheets or hand punch time clock software that require an employee to punch in and out) an employee that forgets to clock out can cause a world of hassle.

-Note: If you want to drastically improve the way you keep track of employee hours, you can’t go wrong with a time tracking system like Buddy Punch.
+Note: If you want to drastically improve the way you keep track of employee hours and encourage employees to take on more responsibility, you can’t go wrong with a time tracking system like Buddy Punch.
 We’ve helped over 10,000 businesses hold employees accountable thanks to time tracking, employee scheduling, and payroll streamlining features, and we’d love to help you as well.
 Click here to learn more about our software.

 What Happens: